gardener/gardener/docs/usage/default_seccomp_profile.md

 # Default Seccomp Profile and Configuration

 This is a short guide describing how to enable the defaulting of seccomp profiles for Gardener managed workloads in the seed.

-## Default Kubernetes Behavior

-The state of Kubernetes in versions < 1.25 is such that all workloads by default run in `Unconfined` (seccomp disabled) mode.
-This is undesirable since this is the least restrictive profile.
+Running pods in `Unconfined` (seccomp disabled) mode is undesirable since this is the least restrictive profile.
 Also, mind that any privileged container will always run as `Unconfined`.
 More information about seccomp can be found in this [Kubernetes tutorial](https://kubernetes.io/docs/tutorials/security/seccomp/).

 ## Setting the Seccomp Profile to RuntimeDefault for Seed Clusters